FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 You can use Central Governance to stop, start, check status, and restart a Transfer CFT, or alternatively use the administration commands and scripts provided in this section to manage the application.

 When opening a new session to manage your {{< TransferCFT/axwayvariablesComponentShortName  >}}, you must first set the environmental parameters.
-See <a href="#Set" class="MCXref xref">Set the Transfer CFT profile</a>.
+See [Set the Transfer CFT profile](#Set).

 - [Start {{< TransferCFT/axwayvariablesComponentShortName  >}} server](#Start)
     -   Standard start